Erica Wasser was 37 when she experienced a stroke. Now 18 months after stroke, Erica is well on the way to recovery.

-Some of the advice that I got early on was that for at least two years after stroke, somebody should not consume alcohol.
-And that was really interesting to me.
+Some of the advice that I got early on was that for at least two years after a stroke, somebody should not consume alcohol.
+And that was interesting to me.
 And basically when you understand what alcohol does well, how it inflames things.

 It’s a neurotoxin.
 Yeah.

-So they give you that two year window because that’s kind of the general understanding of how long recovery, or healing of brain that has been opened up and has been prodded and poked and touched and what have you.
+So they give you that two-year window because that’s kind of the general understanding of how long recovery, or healing of brain that has been opened up and has been prodded and poked and touched and what have you.
 It’s not supposed to be accessed under normal circumstances.

 I was probably closer to 60%.
 And then I had that word.
 I had that number.
 For some reason.
 I kept saying I’m 95% better.
 And, in my mind, I thought I was but when I looked back, I realized that actually, I wasn’t anywhere near 95%.
-I had fatigue, I had cognitive issues, but they get better.
+I had fatigue, I had cognitive issues, but they got better.
 They heal a lot of the time for a lot of people.